"Folks are dumb where I come from,

 - Anything You Can Do, I Can Do Better: Annie and Frank argue over who is the better shot, the better singer, best knitter etc.

 - Butt Monkey: Dolly Tate.
 She is constantly mocked by everyone, especially Charlie, but Annie and Frank get in on it too.
 Justified in that she is a mean-spirited, bigoted snob who hates everyone regardless.

 - Incredibly Long Note: "Anything You Can Do" - specifically, "Any note you can hold, I can hold longer."
 She can.

-- Men Act, Women Are: Inverted for most of the musical.
-But the reason she gets the guy is because she holds back on her competition (courtesy of a rigged gun).
+- Men Act, Women Are: Inverted for most of the musical, where Anne is doing all the acting and Frank is not.
+The reason she gets the guy is because she holds back on her competition (courtesy of a rigged gun).

 - No Guy Wants an Amazon: Why Annie sings "You Can't Get A Man With A Gun."

 - Right in Front of Me: When Annie meets Frank, she not only doesn't know who he is, but she calls him a "big swollen-headed stiff."